neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

 Read the knob value when building your widget using the [`knob.value`](../werkbank/Knob/value.html) getter.
 You can change the knob value in two ways:

-- Interactively, in the Werkbank UI.
+- Interactively in the Werkbank UI.
-  - You can find the controls in the "CONFIGURE" tab under the "Knobs" section.
+  - Find the controls in the "CONFIGURE" tab under the "Knobs" section.
-- Programmatically, by using the [`knob.value = ...`](../werkbank/WritableKnob/value.html) setter.
+- Programmatically by using the [`knob.value = ...`](../werkbank/WritableKnob/value.html) setter.
   - Use this setter, for example, in `onChanged` callbacks.

 Here is an example of a use case that uses a double slider knob to control the value of a slider: